LRFP-Team/LRFP/Bypassers/README.md

         - Click ``/data/adb/tricky_store/keybox.xml.bak`` in the MT Manager and restore the backup if the ``keybox.xml`` is revoked or the integrity provided is even worse than that provided by the default ``keybox.xml`` brought from the Tricky Store module
       - Use the MT Manager to extract the installation package names of the target applications and the detectors (long press to copy) $rightarrow$ add them to ``/data/adb/tricky_store/target.txt`` (blacklist mode) line by line
       - ~~Use the MT Manager to write the date of the 1st day of the current month or the current season to ``/data/adb/tricky_store/security_patch.txt`` in the form of ``20251201``~~
-    - Install the latest [VBMeta Fixer](https://github.com/reveny/Android-VBMeta-Fixer) module in the SukiSU Ultra layer if the device does not have a proper vbmeta digest
+    - Install the latest [VBMeta Fixer](https://github.com/reveny/Android-VBMeta-Fixer) module in the SukiSU-Ultra layer if the device does not have a proper vbmeta digest
-    - Install the latest [Audit Patch](https://github.com/aviraxp/ZN-AuditPatch) module in the SukiSU Ultra layer if necessary for vulnerability fixes
+    - Install the latest [Audit Patch](https://github.com/aviraxp/ZN-AuditPatch) module in the SukiSU-Ultra layer if necessary for vulnerability fixes
 - View [https://www.reddit.com/r/Magisk/comments/1i7sowe/tutorial_susfs_best_root_hiding_method_currently/](https://www.reddit.com/r/Magisk/comments/1i7sowe/tutorial_susfs_best_root_hiding_method_currently/) in English if necessary.

 ### Using Official Magisk (Including Release, Beta, Canary, Debug, and Nightly Versions) or Magisk Alpha